The old maxim goes: never talk politics or religion in polite company.

 Every situation involves different people and no two play out exactly the same.
 If you and your spouse have political disagreements, whether that leads to divorce depends on you.

 Some couples are able to work around opposing views.
-It may take time and effort, or even steps like counseling, but it is possible.
+It may take time and effort, or even steps like counseling, but it may be possible.
 One approach is to focus on the values you share instead of those you don’t.

 People from all walks of life, backgrounds, and political parties marry and lead happy lives.
 It happens all the time.
-But even if a couple can find a temporary solution, that may not be the best base for a successful marriage.
+But even if a couple finds a temporary solution, that may not be the best base for a successful marriage.

 Ignorance is not Bliss